noiseprotocol/noise_spec/noise.md

 the parties engaged in negotiation prior to the handshake and want to ensure they share identical views of that negotiation.

-For example, suppose Bob communicates to Alice a list of Noise handshakes that he is willing to support.
-These handshakes might possess varying degrees of security.
-Alice will then choose and execute a single handshake.
-To ensure that a "man-in-the-middle" did not edit Bob's list to remove the more secure options, Alice and Bob could include the list as prologue data.
+For example, suppose Bob communicates to Alice a list of Noise protocols that he is willing to support.
+Alice will then choose and execute a single protocol.
+To ensure that a "man-in-the-middle" did not edit Bob's list to remove options, Alice and Bob could include the list as prologue data.

 Note that while the parties confirm their prologues are identical, they don't mix prologue data into encryption keys.
 If an input contains secret data that's